pysmo.functions

 Returns:

-int–Index of the sample corresponding to the given time.
+The index of the sample closest to the provided time. |

 Raises:

-Source code in pysmo/functions/_seismogram.py
+Source code in src/pysmo/functions/_seismogram.py

 window